DEIS-Tools/WordAAL/README.md

 - [ ] (Maybe) Add backend, allowing staff to pick moves, step back, forwards to demo specific features from separate device.

 ## Dev setup
-Not using SvelteKit, so no need to install anything globaly.
+Not using SvelteKit, so no need to install anything globally.
 Just run the following commands in the `WordAAL-svelte/` folder:
 ```
 npm install
 npm run dev